jahagirdar/cocotbext-bsv/CONTRIBUTING.md

 To add support to a particular style of signal naming,

-1. create a new file under `src/peakrdl_cocotb_ralgen/callbacks/bsv.py`
+1. create a new file under `src/cocotbext/bsv/callbacks/bsv.py`
 	2. Preferably name the file as <toolname>.py
 3. define your class and define the read and write functions in it.
 4. submit a PR.

 ### Adding support for a new TestCases.
-The current version of cocotb-ralgen supports reset check and simple rw_test with foreground and background read/write combinations.
+The current version of bsv supports reset check and simple rw_test with foreground and background read/write combinations.
 There are a bunch of additional tests that are normally written for checking registers.
 To contribute a new test:
-1. Add your test to `src/peakrdl_cocotb_ralgen/testcases` folder
+1. Add your test to `src/cocotbext/bsv/testcases` folder
 2. Submit a PR.